-- By Isaac Stone FishIsaac Stone Fish is Asia Editor.
-A Mandarin speaker, he lived in China for seven years before moving to Washington DC.
-His articles have also appeared in the New York Times, the Economist, the Washington Post, and the Los Angeles Times, and he has appeared as a commentator on MSNBC, BBC, NPR, Al-Jazeera, and PRI, among others., Elias GrollElias Groll is an assistant editor at Foreign Policy.
+- By Isaac Stone FishIsaac Stone Fish is FP's Asia editor.
+A Mandarin speaker, he lived in China for seven years before moving to Washington, D.C.
+His articles have also appeared in the New York Times, the Economist, the Washington Post, and the Los Angeles Times, and he has appeared as a commentator on MSNBC, the BBC, NPR, Al Jazeera, and PRI, among others., Elias GrollElias Groll is an assistant editor at Foreign Policy.
 A native of Stockholm, Sweden, he received his undergraduate degree from Harvard University, where he was the managing editor of The Harvard Crimson.

 Jang Song Taek, the brother-in-law of late Supreme Leader Kim Jong Il, the uncle of current leader Kim Jong Un, and a savvy politician who was thought to have been the second-most powerful man in North Korea, has been reportedly executed for planning a coup.
 Jang "is a traitor to the nation for all ages," according to the Korean Central News Agency (KCNA), the country’s main news agency, which released the news on the morning of Friday Dec.
 13 Korea time.

 The English-language article details, in almost Biblical prose, the devastation Jang allegedly wrought on North Korea.
 He did serious harm to the country’s youth by patronizing traitors, or "cat’s paws."
 For Jang’s "unpardonable thrice-cursed treason," people throughout the country "broke out into angry shouts," hungering for justice, the article claims.
 And "every sentence" of the decision describing his crimes served as a "sledge-hammer blow brought down … on the head of Jang."